open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/logging.md

 weight: 10
 ---

-## Introduction

 As logging is a mature and well-established function, the [OpenTelemetry approach](/docs/concepts/signals/logs/) is a little different for this signal.

 The OpenTelemetry logger is not designed to be used directly, but rather to be integrated into existing logging libraries as a handler.
-In this way you can choose to have some or all of your application logs sent to an OpenTelemetry-compatible service such as the [collector](/docs/collector/).
+In this way, you can choose to have some or all of your application logs sent to an OpenTelemetry-compatible service such as the [collector](/docs/collector/).

 ## Setup

-Loggers must be obtained from a `LoggerProvider`, and log records must be emitted via an `EventLogger`:
+You get a logger from a `LoggerProvider`.
+Log records get emitted via an `EventLogger`:

 ```php
 <?php